 Bids for the Antioch Bridge Retrofit Contract were opened on March 10, 2010.
 The contract was awarded to California Engineering Contractors, Inc. on April 22, 2010.
-The awarded contract was significantly less than the engineer's estimate for the work and has resulted in a significant cost forecast reduction.
+The awarded contract was significantly less than the engineer's estimate for the work and has resulted in a sizeable cost forecast reduction.
 The original budget for the project was \$267 million.
-Because of the low bid, the TBPOC is forecasting a need for only \$98 million to complete the project.
+Because of the low bid, the TBPOC has reduced the project budget to \$101 million.
 The retrofit is forecast to be completed by May 2012.